 The Study Abroad & Exchange Office has five program types (in more than 50 countries).
 From international exchanges to internships through our affiliated providers, take the time to learn more about each program type before choosing the program that's right for you.

 International Student Exchange Programs

-International Student Exchange Programs (ISEP) are a consortium of over 330 institutions in more than 50 countries.
+International Student Exchange Programs (ISEP) is a consortium of more than 330 institutions in more than 50 countries.

 UNC students have the opportunity to participate in two types of ISEP programs: